apache/commons-beanutils/README.md

 More information can be found on the [Apache Commons BeanUtils homepage](https://commons.apache.org/proper/commons-beanutils).
 The [Javadoc](https://commons.apache.org/proper/commons-beanutils/javadocs/api-release) can be browsed.
-Questions related to the usage of Apache Commons BeanUtils should be posted to the [user mailing list][ml].
+Questions related to the usage of Apache Commons BeanUtils should be posted to the [user mailing list](https://commons.apache.org/mail-lists.html).

 Where can I get the latest release?
 -----------------------------------